 When employers help make it easy for families to keep breastfeeding, mothers feel better supported and are more likely to reach their breastfeeding goals.
 Lorain County Public Health (LCPH) helps employers and community-based locations create programs, policies, and environmental supports that encourage healthy behaviors like breastfeeding.

-These recent projects inspired other companies to proactively support working women.
-In fact, the coworking community model for CoWork Oberlin, LaunchHouse now strongly recommends that their other locations in Northeast Ohio include lactation rooms.
+This recent project inspired other companies to proactively support working women.
+In fact, LaunchHouse now strongly recommends that their other locations in Northeast Ohio include lactation rooms.

 The Breastfeeding Support in the Workplace guide and improvements at local workplaces were done in-part through Lorain County Public Health’s Creating Healthy Communities (CHC) program.
-The health department and CHC support these and similar collaborations throughout the county to help communities make the healthy choice the easier choice, and to reduce barriers to living a healthy lifestyle.
+LCPH and CHC support these and similar collaborations throughout the county to help communities make the healthy choice the easier choice, and to reduce barriers to living a healthy lifestyle.